-We know you work hard for your money, which is why it is important to safeguard your assets through proper tax planning
+We know you work hard for your money, which is why it's important to safeguard your assets through proper tax planning

 Tax planning is a critical component of wealth management.
 Such planning considers the implications of individual, investment, and business decisions, usually with the goal of minimizing tax liability.
 Working closely with our clients, we take into account the potential tax consequences our joint financial decisions have because unplanned financial transactions can result in recurring tax fees or large tax penalties.
-Although decisions are rarely made based solely on their taxable impact, we are always cognizant of the income, capital gains, estate, and business tax issues involved in any particular situation.
+Although decisions are rarely made based solely on their taxable impact, we are always cognizant of the tax issues involved in any particular situation.

+Income tax planning.
 A major goal of proactive tax planning is minimizing exposure to federal tax liability.
-While taxes are difficult to avoid, we take a proactive approach to helping clients reach their financial goals as tax-efficiently as possible.
+While taxes are difficult to avoid, we take a proactive approach to help clients reach their financial goals as tax-efficiently as possible.
 Depending upon a client’s unique circumstances, some of the tax planning strategies we may consider include:

-Many of the decisions business owners make will be tax-based—from the initial setup of the business, to its operations, and through its ultimate sale.
+Business tax planning.
+Many of the decisions business owners make will be tax-based—from the initial setup of the business to its operations, and through its ultimate sale.
 The choice of business entity, how profits are paid out to owners, and the accounting decisions will all have an effect on tax liability.
 We consider a variety of tax options that could lead to a significant reduction in the taxes business owners pay, which means more money can go into growing the business.

 Although financial professionals can perform many tax planning functions, it is important to note that some activities require the expertise of an accountant or a CPA.